adeylab/unidex/README.md

 # unidex
 Universal demultiplexer for Adey Lab

+Adjust default parameters in the unidex.cfg file to reflect paths and excutables to match your system.

-To set up, create a line in the config file for your application.
-Details are in the header for the file.
+Next, create a line in the config file for your application.
+Details are in the header for the file for how to set up a mode.

 ## Usage: